top of page

 • New business models: Banks that innovate can open new revenue streams — micro-loans, value-added services, partnerships with fintechs.

-• Risk reduction: Financial illiteracy leads to defaults, complaints, mistrust.
+• Risk reduction: Financial illiteracy leads to defaults, complaints, and mistrust.
 Helping people understand their financial products reduces risk for both sides.

 A Note to You